NeTEx

 Tool Purpose Source

-MMTIS/Badger Converts GTFS → NeTEx EPIPNeTEx EPIP → GTFS GitHub – MMTIS/badger: Timetable conversions
+MMTIS/Badger Convert GTFS → NeTEx EPIPNeTEx EPIP → GTFS GitHub – MMTIS/badger: Timetable conversions

-GTFS2NeTEx Converter Converts GTFS → NeTEx Interoperable Europe Portal
+GTFS2NeTEx Converter Convert GTFS → NeTEx Interoperable Europe Portal

-Damu Converts NeTEx → GTFS GitHub – entur/damu
+Damu Convert NeTEx → GTFS GitHub – entur/damu

 geOps GTFS Feed Daily GTFS conversion from HRDF geOps GTFS Feed